FMirzaei93/Pagination-Reactjs/improvements-proposal.md

 Each time we're about to send a request, we will call this methods and pass the required parameters(if needed).
 As I mentined before, bacause we're fetching the data from an API and it's considered a side effect in React, we have to use React.useEffect hook.
 As React.useEffect runs after the DOM updates, it won't block the render process.

+To handle the loading status and any error that may occur while fetching the data, we need to define a state for each one of them.
+The initial loading state must be set to true, and therefore the progress bar will be shown to the user.
+Once the data is fetched, the loading state must be changed to false and so the progress bar will disappear.
+This update will happen in the .finally() function of the fetch method.
+The visibility of the progress bar element depends on the loading state and will change with updating it.
+To handle the error status, we can catch the error in the .catch() function of the fetch method.
+To use the thrown error message, each time fetching data runs into a problem, the .catch((error)=>{}) method will catch the error and provide us with an "error.message" value.
+Now we can update the error state by the message and show it to the user.

 ---

 4.Part of this application uses the package nanoid to generate keys.
 What issue would this cause for generating keys in React?